explosion/spaCy/website/docs/api/tokenizer.md

 source: spacy/tokenizer.pyx
 ---

 Segment text, and create `Doc` objects with the discovered segment boundaries.
-For a deeper understanding read about [how spaCy's tokenizer works](/usage/linguistic-features#how-tokenizer-works).
+For a deeper understanding, see the docs on [how spaCy's tokenizer works](/usage/linguistic-features#how-tokenizer-works).

 ## Tokenizer.\_\_init\_\_ {#init tag="method"}